Moonlight and Valentino: Background

+Reception

 Critical reception

 The film earned mostly negative reviews from critics.
-It holds a 15% approval rating on Rotten Tomatoes based on 13 reviews, with an average rating of 4.6/10.
+It holds a 13% approval rating on Rotten Tomatoes based on 15 reviews, with an average rating of 4.4/10.

 In his review in The New York Times, Stephen Holden called the film "a genteel, buttoned-up soap opera" and added it "wants to be a grand, pull-out-the-stops tearjerker like Terms of Endearment or Beaches.
 But its situations are so awkwardly contrived that you can almost hear the machinery creaking.